Lenong Regiment: History

 Regiment President Kruger was raised in 1954 as a motorised infantry unit and was initially headquartered in Krugersdorp.

 Name change

-By 1960 the unit was renamed Regiment Wes Rand.
+By 1960 the unit was renamed to Regiment Wes Rand.
 This was however reverted by 1964.

 In August 2019, 52 Reserve Force units had their names changed to reflect the diverse military history of South Africa.
 Regiment President Kruger became the Lenong Regiment, and have 3 years to design and implement new regimental insignia.

 Garrison

-The units HQ moved to Randfontein around 1972, about 20 kilometers away.
+The unit's HQ moved to Randfontein around 1972, about 20 kilometers away.

 Freedom of Entry

-The unit exercised its freedom of entry into Johannesburg on 9 November 2013 as part of the centenary celebrations of the City of Johannesburg with bayonets fixed, colours flying and drums beating.
+The unit exercised its freedom of entry into Johannesburg on 9 November 2013 as part of the centenary celebrations of the City of Johannesburg with bayonets fixed, colours flying, and drums beating.

 Regimental colours

 The units eagle symbol depicted the old Transvaal Republican era.